shehabulislam/embed-office-viewer/readme.txt

-=== Document Viewer for Office ===
+=== Document Viewer- Best WordPress Plugin to Display MS Office Docs ===
-Contributors: abuhayat,shehabulislam, freemius
+Contributors: bplugins,shehabulislam, freemius
-Tags: Embed document, ms word, pdf, document viewer Tested up to: 6.3
+Tags: Embed document, ms word, pdf, document viewer Requires at least: 5.6
+Tested up to: 6.5.2
-Stable tag: 2.2.6
+Stable tag: 2.2.8
 Requires PHP: 7.1
 Donate link: https://www.buymeacoffee.com/abuhayat
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-View / Embed Microsoft Word, Excel, Powerpoint, and more. files in WordPress Using shortcode.
-It provides a user-friendly interface that helps you manage your files easily.
+With the Document Viewer for Office plugin, you can view Microsoft Word, Excel, PowerPoint, and more files in WordPress using shortcode

 == Description ==

-View Microsoft Word, Excel, Powerpoint, more... files in WordPress using shortcode.

 If you have Office documents on your website or blog that you want your readers to view even if they don’t have Office installed?
 Would you rather view a document before downloading it?
 To give your audience a better experience, try the Office Web Viewer.

+This WordPress plugin offers seamless integration of document viewing using two popular viewer types: Google Doc Viewer and Microsoft Online Viewer.
+Easily customize the layout of your documents by adjusting width and height settings to match your desired design.

+Unlock additional features with the pro version, including the ability to select documents directly from Google Drive, OneDrive, or Dropbox.
+View documents using the Google Doc Viewer for enhanced compatibility and functionality.

+Control user experience by enabling or disabling pop-out options, displaying or hiding the file name at the top, and toggling the download button for easy access.

+Enhance document security by enabling or disabling right-click functionality as needed.
+With these advanced features, managing and presenting documents on your WordPress site becomes more efficient and user-friendly.

 **[See Live Demo](https://bplugins.com/products/document-viewer/#demos "Demo")** **[Buy The Pro](https://bplugins.com/products/document-viewer/#pricing "Buy Pro version")**